-In terms of Australian claimants, since 2010, a number of arbitrations were registered by investors whose home country is Australia.
-Known arbitrations were brought against the Dominican Republic, Egypt, Georgia, India, Indonesia, Mongolia, Pakistan, Poland, and Thailand.
+In terms of Australian claimants, since 2010, a number of arbitrations have been registered by investors whose home country is Australia.
+Known arbitrations have been brought against the Dominican Republic, Egypt, Georgia, India, Indonesia, Mongolia, Pakistan, Papua New Guinea, Poland, and Thailand.
 Several proceedings remain pending.
-Two disputes have been decided in favour of the investor and one in favour of the host State.
+Two disputes have been decided in favour of the investor and one in favour of the host state.